Voice Search SEO: How to Optimize for Siri, Alexa, and Google Assistant in 2026

 And when you need backlinks to boost your authority and rank in the top three results where voice assistants pull answers from, Revised automates that for you.

 Voice search is only getting bigger.
 157 million US users expected by 2026.
-The time to optimize is now.
+Now's the time to optimize.

 Not next quarter.
 Not next year.
 Now.